prust/intro-to-game-programming/README.md

 requestAnimationFrame(update);
 ```

-The `else if (player.dx < 0)` makes it so that the player decelerates when the key is up.
+The `else if (player.dx < 0)` makes it so that the player decelerates when the key is up, but stops decelerating when the speed gets to `0`.

 Here is the result of all our changes: